nord-mars/xlog/readme.md

 ### Log level
 debug_level (global variable): write or skip record to log

-### FLAG for Log category
+### Constants describing the category of the log entry:
+* INFO - the information record
+* WARN - the warning record
-* Log record category:
+* ERROR - the error record
-  - INFO
-  - WARN
-  - ERROR
-  - FATAL - add call stuck to log
+* FATAL - the fatal record and call stuck

 ### FLAG for Log fields
 * Standard: